GustavYoung/rsyncr/README.md

 Awesome useful `rsync` convenience wrapper for Python.
 Does the heavy lifting of finding potential problems.

+We recommend using `PyPy`, which appears to operate order(s) of magnitude faster during the file tree computations.

-Might be slow on many renames/moves.
+The code may be slow when encountering many renames/moves.

 ## Installation ##